BossZard/rotation-yolov5/README.md

 $ python train.py
 ```
 # details
-If you have any question,welcome discuss with me by [This](https://zhuanlan.zhihu.com/p/270388743)
+If you have any question,welcome discuss with me by [This](https://zhuanlan.zhihu.com/p/270388743) or email to prozacliang@qq.com